Great style isn’t about buying the newest trend. For me, it means creatively using what I already have.

 Before I purchase anything new, I ask myself, “Will I wear this for the next ten years?”
 Classic, simple styles paired with dramatic accessories allows me to wear the same items on repeat in endless ways.
 Gimmicky clothing with too many busy details, bright colors, and bold patterns are not for me.
 I’m pleased with all the pieces I’ve purchased in recent years now that I know what works for my shape and my lifestyle.
 I hope that sharing what I’ve learned, helps you to develop your best style also.

-My favorite skincare is Beautycounter found here.
+My favorite skincare is Beautycounter, found here.
 French Kande makes my favorite jewelry pieces.
 Visit them here.
-I model for and wear Covered Perfectly tops often.
+I modeled for and wear Covered Perfectly tops often.
 You will find them here.